-The Fisher core courses are designed to provide you with the fundamentals of business and to help you develop the managerial thinking skills you will need to become a source of competitive advantage for your firm.
+The Fisher core courses are designed to provide you with the fundamentals of business and help you develop the managerial thinking skills you will need to become a competitive advantage for your firm.

 In addition to the core curriculum, each cohort selects the five elective courses to complete the program.

 Examines the nature of corporate strategy, development of a conceptual framework for understanding competition in industries and factors that shape competitive success or failure.

 Overviews the foundations of human behavior in organizations.
 Topics include group and teamwork effectiveness, managing performance, power and influence, leadership, conflict management, and organizational culture.